bzreinhardt/bzreinhardt.github.io/ict-writeup/content/full_writeup.md/full_writeup.md

 **Organize the best creative technologists to create paradigm shifts that unlock human flourishing** --- I like the focus on the people but the second half is a bit meh. "...Unexpected paradigm shifts" or just "paradigm shifts" doesn't help much.
 Riffing a bit ...

 **Organize the best people to create technologies that make the world unrecognizable (in a good way)** --- I actually like the idea of unrecognizability because it captures the intangibleness of 'science fiction' technology and rules out a lot of the things that PARPA shouldn't work on.
-Paradigm shifts usually lead to unreognizability.
+Paradigm shifts usually lead to unrecognizability.
 Of course, glassing the surface of the earth is also unrecognizability so we need some caveats.

 **Enable technologies that make the world unrecognizable (in a good way)** is nice but it's missing a human component.